Skip to Content

 Be sure to choose a size that lets you wear several layers underneath.
 When in doubt, size up.

-Each member of my family owns our own version of this Eddie Bauer packable rain jacket and it’s perfect for any Alaska cruise.
+Each member of my family owns a version of this Eddie Bauer packable rain jacket and it’s perfect for any Alaska cruise.

 Alaska cruise pro tip: Look for a lightweight rain jacket (with a hood!) that’s both waterproof and seam-sealed.
 Water-resistant isn’t the same as waterproof, and this detail can make or break your day if it rains.